basephp/framework/README.md

 # BasePHP

-BasePHP is a small PHP framework for minimalist.
+BasePHP is a PHP framework for minimalist.